NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Support for Multiple Currencies : You can set your locale and country and currency for your local market will be set accordingly.

-Mobile Based - Multi-Vendor Platform where customers can send orders to multiple Shops / Restaurants
+Mobile First - Multi-Vendor Platform where customers can send orders to multiple Shops / Restaurants

 Integrations for Sending SMS-OTP, E-mail and Push Notifications are available